 Vicodin contains hydrocodone and acetaminophen.
 It is the hydrocodone that contains opium.
 This drug is a respiratory depressant that slows heart rate and can become fatal if taken other than prescribed.
 It’s recommended for severe pain, but should never be taken long term, unless indicated by your prescriber.
 You should also tell your doctor whether you have risk factors in your background before taking hydrocodone.
 Risk factors make you more susceptible to dependency on the drug.
 They include:

-- Being raised in a household where drug use was normal
+- Coming from a household where drug use was normal

 - Living in a neighborhood where drug use is prevalent